cakaragiannis/jam/README.md

 ## JAM.

-HAM is a disappointing by-product of butchering up pigs.
+HAM is a sandwich meat.
 JAM is a simple playlist maker for Spotify.
-[An earlier version of this project (Jammming)]( wild-language.surge.sh) was orginally completed as part of a Codecademy learning pathway.
-However, I finished the project feeling as if it was far too much of a walkthrough and that I hadn't learnt enough to do it myself, without guidance.

-I left it aside and did the React official [Tic Tac Toe tutorial](creepy-slave.surge.sh) before coming back to Jammming and deciding to have a go at building it from scratch without guidance.
-The result is JAM and while I've no doubt it's full of niggles and bugs, I'm super proud of how it turned out as my first 95% independant React project.

-Check it out and be sure to comment or share!
-Thank you.
+JAM is my first independant, tutorial-free React app; an evolution of a similar project I completed as part of my Codecademy Web Development course.
+I undertook this project lacking the confidence that I could build a React app of any sort without guidance, with hope that doing so would embed my knowledge and build my confidence with React.

+The Result is JAM.

+Note: JAM is fully functional however some users have reported slow loading speeds from their location and/or browser.
+Others have reported strange scroll behaviour.
+If you have insight into either of these issues, please let me know.

+Thanks for stopping by!

 [Follow me on Twitter](https://twitter.com/chrisandrew_dev)